Submitting Data Collections

 • In the faceting sidebar on the left, choose the following filters:

-• Under Principal Investigator, choose your project’s PI.
+• Under Principal Investigator, choose your name.
 Now you should see the data you need to review.

 • When your record is approved internally, change Curation Status to Submitted to send it to the Hub (click here for the full Curation Workflow).